arnoks/learngo/exercises/ch7/tasks.md

 7.5 The LimitReader function in the io package accepts an io.Reader r and a
     number of bytes n, and returns another Reader that reads from r but reports and end-of-file condition after n bytes.
 Implement it.

+7.6 Added support for Kelvin temperatures to tempflag in ch 7

+7.7 Explain why the help messages contains °C when the default value of 20.0
+    does not.
+    The default is just a float while the help message prints the string!